 "The idea of being a ringleader was totally new to me," he says when we meet on an early afternoon in London's Hyde Park, sitting on a patch of grass beside the Serpentine, smoking our way through far too many cigarettes.
-"Growing up I would be loving bands like Green Day or Weezer or whatever – which is cool.
-Then I realised you could create a band but be the guy – the one who makes all the music."
-The result is an elastic collection of songs, all of which are of O'Connor's making – written and produced by him, taking in strings, piano and all the usual shit like drums and guitar, bending around and capturing the shifting poles of sensitive thoughts (with the extra addition of pal Joe Macc on bass).
+"Growing up I would be loving bands like Green Day or Weezer or whatever—which is cool.
+Then I realized you could create a band but be _the guy—_the one who makes all the music."
+The result is an elastic collection of songs, all of which are of O'Connor's making—written and produced by him, taking in strings, piano and all the usual shit like drums, guitar and bass, bending around and capturing the shifting poles of sensitive thoughts.

 You can find Ryan on Twitter.